XinFinOrg/XDC-Relayer/README.md

 To build and run this app locally you will need:

 - Install [Node.js](https://nodejs.org/en/).
 Note, we use node 14
+- If you are running the service on your local machine, then you need a redis

 # Getting Started